deepaksood619/deepaksood619.github.io/docs/technologies/kafka/kafka-architecture.md

 ## Kafka Rebalancing Protocol

 1. **Eager Rebalancing Protocol (Stop the world rebalancing)**
 2. **Incremental cooperative rebalancing**
-    - **Incrementalbecause the final desired state of rebalancing is reached in stages.
+    - Incremental because the final desired state of rebalancing is reached in stages.
 A globally balanced final state does not have to be reached at the end of each round of rebalancing.
 A small number of consecutive rebalancing rounds can be used in order for the group of Kafka clients to converge to the desired state of balanced resources.
-In addition, you can configure a grace period to allow a departing member to return and regain its previously assigned resources.**
+In addition, you can configure a grace period to allow a departing member to return and regain its previously assigned resources.
-    - **Cooperativebecause each process in the group is asked to voluntarily release resources that need to be redistributed.
-These resources are then made available for rescheduling given that the client that was asked to release them does so on time**
+    - Cooperative because each process in the group is asked to voluntarily release resources that need to be redistributed.
+These resources are then made available for rescheduling given that the client that was asked to release them does so on time

 https://www.confluent.io/blog/incremental-cooperative-rebalancing-in-kafka